Our Mission & Ministry

 Project Riandu: a partnership with the Church in Kenya to build a secondary school for deaf children.

 Church Urban Fund: With many across the land, our community is committed to supporting work in the poorer areas of our nation.
 For more information –

-Botchergate Op Shop: a city centre charity shop also providing hot meals and a listening Christian ear for those in need or on the streets.
+Restore a county and local city charity often running op shops and providing hot meals and a listening Christian ear for those in need or on the streets.